ooga/grunt-alloy-theme-switcher/README.md

 * [Jason Kneen](https://github.com/jasonkneen) for tich and tith which inspired the tiapp.xml settings part and the theme select task

 ## Release History
+- 0.2.1 switch to grunt option so theme can be passed through cli
+- 0.2.0 Added the inheritance of themes.
 - 0.1.0 initial version.
 Tiapp.xml settings plus i18n files merge.
-- 0.2.0 Added the inheritance of themes.